Choosing the right bathroom fitter

 Ensure there are follow-ups after the build

 With a project like bathroom fitting, there is chance that there will be complications along the way.
-Often, these issues may not manifest themselves until after the work is notionally complete, and the tradesman has moved on to other jobs.
-That being so, it is sensible to hire a tradesman who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.
+Often, these issues may not manifest themselves until after the work is notionally complete, and the tradesperson has moved on to other jobs.
+That being so, it is sensible to hire a tradesperson who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.

 Some builders will put something to this effect in their initial contracts with the homeowners, while others will offer a more informal arrangement.
 Bathroom units themselves may also come with warranties, which is worth double checking if buying through the fitter.
 Charles said: